Arti-1196/EasyOCR/README.md

 While keras_ocr is good in terms of accuracy but it is costly in terms of time.
 Also if you’re using CPU, time might be an issue for you.
 Keras-OCR is image specific OCR tool.
 If text is inside the image and their fonts and colors are unorganized.
 Easy-OCR is lightweight model which is giving a good performance for receipt or PDF conversion.
 It is giving more accurate results with organized texts like PDF files, receipts, bills.
 Easy OCR also performs well on noisy images.
 Pytesseract is performing well for high-resolution images.
 Certain morphological operations such as dilation, erosion, OTSU binarization can help increase pytesseract performance.

+Tesseract is performing well for high-resolution images.
+Certain morphological operations such as dilation, erosion, OTSU binarization can help increase pytesseract performance.

+EasyOCR is lightweight model which is giving a good performance for receipt or PDF conversion.
+It is giving more accurate results with organized texts like pdf files, receipts, bills.

+Keras-OCR is image specific OCR tool.
+If text is inside the image and their fonts and colors are unorganized, Keras-ocr gives good results.